Sensational Lies and Shrinking Budgets: How Journalists can Revitalize Coverage of American Politics

 When budgets were fatter, journalists could pursue original, risky stories, Kiely later said.
 But now outlets repeatedly cover the hot story because it drives clicks.
 “I tell my students, you’re gonna have to fight to get out from behind that computer, you’re gonna have to fight to talk to real people … a lot of editors would rather you sit there and rewrite the news of the day.”

 Coverage of sensational stories comes down to proportionality, according to Patterson.
-With regards to Hillary Clinton’s emails during the 2016 election and Trump’s tweets during his presidency, journalists have to determine the news value.
+With regards to Hillary Clinton’s emails during the 2016 election and Donald Trump’s tweets during his presidency, journalists have to determine the news value.
 “If Trump comes back into the arena as a candidate for 2024, I don’t think journalists are obliged to cover everything that he says.
 And if he utters an untruth, yeah, if you’re gonna report it, maybe you want to say this isn’t quite factual.”

 Stelter closed by asking what Kiely and Patterson tell their students to inspire them.
 Patterson said he impresses upon them that they can be changemakers and should think outside themselves.
 “What can you do to strengthen your community, and who in that community can really benefit from what you can contribute?”
 Patterson asked.